green-coding-solutions/documentation/content/en/docs/cluster/installation.md

 #### Benchmarking Machines

-To have the most stable result benchmarking machines should have:
+To have the most stable result benchmarking machines or if you want to use Container Energy Estimations based on CPU Utilization you should have:

-- Turbo Boost turned on
+- Turbo Boost turned off
-- Hyper Threading turned on
+- Hyper Threading turned off
-- DVFS turned on
+- DVFS turned off
-- Allow C8-C0 states
+- Allow only C0 state

 All of these settings can be tweaked best in the BIOS.
 Additionally for turning DVFS off we recommend booting the kernel with `intel_pstate` CPU frequency driver deactived and using the `acpi` one which allows for setting the `userspace` govenor.

 ```
-$ nano /etc/default/grub
+$ sudo nano /etc/default/grub

 # Change this line
 # GRUB_CMDLINE_LINUX_DEFAULT=""
 # to
 # GRUB_CMDLINE_LINUX_DEFAULT="intel_pstate=disable acpi=force"

-$ update-grub
+$ sudo update-grub

-$ cat <<EOF > /etc/systemd/system/fix-cpu-frequency.service
+$ cat <<EOF | sudo tee /etc/systemd/system/fix-cpu-frequency.service
 [Unit]
 Description=Fix CPU Frequency